PratikG-01/Python-Virtual-Voice-Assistant/README.md

 ## Python Virtual Voice Assistant

-## Introduction
-This project is a simple Voice Assistant application using Python.
+A simple voice assistant made using python.

 It leverages several libraries including pyttsx3 for text-to-speech conversion, speech_recognition for speech-to-text conversion, wikipedia for fetching information, webbrowser for opening websites, and tkinter for creating the graphical user interface (GUI).